HubSpot/select/docs/intro.md

 ## Select

-Select is a javascript and CSS library for creating styleable select elements.
+Select is a Javascript and CSS library for creating styleable select elements.
+Unlike many other select-replacements, Select is designed from the ground up to replicate the behavior of native select controls as much as is possible, providing a seemless experience for users.

+Use select where you would use a native select.
+It doesn't, and will never, provide any sort of search functionality, so you probably don't want to use it on a list of more than a few hundred elements.

 Select uses [Tether](http://github.hubspot.com/tether/docs/welcome) to efficiently position its element container.